-- Check if your hashtag is new or if it is trending at Search.Twitter.com or #hashtag.org.
-If you find an existing conversation that is not in the direction you want to go, then find something that is equally targeted but not as frequently used or is trending in the direction your want to go.
+- Check if your choice is new or if it is trending at Search, Twitter.com, or #hashtag.org.
+If you find an existing conversation that is not in the direction you want to go, then find something that is equally targeted but not as frequently used or is trending in the direction you want to go.

 - Avoid sentiment.
 The public doesn’t like words like love or hate used to sell them on politics or trivia – many who have tried have failed.
 Always make sure there is really a following for the topic in the sense of the emotion you use.